schmaustech/quay-quickstart-blog/README.md

 "Created"
 ~~~

 Inside the organization we just created we can now create a repository.
-The repository is created under the organization to store the actual images for the various containers needed.
-In this example we will also call the repository openshift4 and use curl to access the API:
+The repository is created under the organization to store the actual images for the various applications one might store in a registry.
+In this example we will also call the repository openshift4 and use curl and post via the API.
+The json data payload in this example is the namespace(organization), repository, visibility status(public or private), a brief description which we left empty and the kind of repository:

 ~~~bash
 $  curl -X POST -k --header 'Content-Type: application/json' -H "Authorization: Bearer $TOKEN" https://poc-registry-quay-quay-poc.apps.kni20.schmaustech.com/api/v1/repository --data '{"namespace":"openshift4","repository":"openshift4","visibility":"public","description":"","repo_kind":"image"}'